astronomer/docs/astro/runtime-release-notes.md

 For a complete list of the changes, see the [Apache Airflow 2.5.1 release notes](https://airflow.apache.org/docs/apache-airflow/stable/release_notes.html#airflow-2-5-1-2023-01-20).

-### Astro Runtime now includes the Astro Python SDK
+### Astro Python SDK pre-installed

-Astro Runtime now includes the Astro Python SDK by default.
-The Astro Python SDK is an open source tool and Python package for DAG development that is built and maintained by Astronomer.
-See the [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/) and [The Astro Python SDK for ETL](https://docs.astronomer.io/learn/astro-python-sdk-etl) for more information.
+Astro Runtime now includes the Astro Python SDK, an open source tool and Python package (`astro-sdk-python`) for DAG development that is built and maintained by Astronomer.
+For Astro Runtime versions 7.2.0 and above, you don't have to explicitly add the SDK to your Astro project in order to use it.

+To learn more about the Astro Python SDK, see [Astro Python SDK ReadTheDocs](https://astro-sdk-python.readthedocs.io/en/stable/) and [The Astro Python SDK Tutorial for ETL](https://docs.astronomer.io/learn/astro-python-sdk-etl).

 ### Early access Airflow bug fixes